Galti Se Mis-Tech

 The series is available for streaming on the ALT Balaji App and its associated websites since its release date.

 Plot

 The series revolves around Shivam and Dhara, a generation Y couple with technology in their DNA.
 Their cute and fun relationship thrives on technologies and smartphones.
-They are sorted out and enjoy their company until a series of technological glitches turn their lovely bond into a complete madhouse.
+They are sorted out and enjoy their company until a series of technological glitches turns their lovely bond into a complete madhouse.
 The series explores how the two of them go through this journey of technological savvy world with their cute fights.